k8s-platform-hub/quickstart-docker-git/README.md

   be integrated with a docker hub's automated builds
 - Use ``docker run`` and get a running container.
 Basic configuration options are specified in docker-config.yaml.

-The aim is to maintain a collection of quickstart up-to-date base repos that are ready to go.

 # Repo Structure